nogibjj/SalesReport_YCLiu/README.md

 4. **Other files for development environment settings**
   <br>c. _.gitignore_: specify file names to ignore.
+  <br>d. _requirements.txt_: list of required packages for the project.

-5. **Description of the project**
+6. **Description of the project**
-   <br>d. _README.md_: THIS FILE, explaining the purpose and structure of the directory, with example output and code snippets.
+   <br>e. _README.md_: THIS FILE, explaining the purpose and structure of the directory, with example output and screenshots of scheduled execition.